ePrint Driver Update

 We have three gender inclusive restrooms at Fuqua.W012T – W012T – lower level of Keller West, just outside the elevator.
 E146T – located on the mall or first level and first corridor on left when you enter Keller Center East from the Atrium entrance.
 E216T – is located on the 2nd level of Keller Center East.
 Take the mallway elevator, across from the Sauer Classroom, up to the Mosler Seminar Room.
 Pass Mosler Seminar and take at right at the next corridor.

 - Duke employees and students can submit lactation room access requests via this form: https://duke.qualtrics.com/jfe/form/SV_3TSeLITaYUUkXMp

 - As there is but one lactation room and multiple users, time in the room should be reserved using the Outlook shared calendar.
-Access to that calendar is given as part of the process started with the form above.
+The above form allows you to schedule a time when the room is available.

 - Fuqua HR has lactation room key cards that can be checked out by Fuqua staff for short-term needs (e.g., for visitors and/or special events).